Military Arsenal Tours

 The visits are free and will take place from Monday to Friday, between 10 am and 1 pm.
 Very small visits (less than five people) can be grouped or integrated into other more numerous groups on the same requested day or a different one.

 On Saturdays you can also visit the Arsenal individually, in a single pass at 11:00 hours, without minimum capacity.
-In August visits will not be scheduled.
+From 1st July till 15th September visits will not be scheduled.

 Cartagena Municipal Archive Visit

 The Municipal Archive of Cartagena, was born with the City Council in 1245, after the conquest of the city by the Castilian troops, commanded by Prince Alfonso X El Sabio.
 Its first document is one year after 1246, when Cartagena is granted its municipal district.

 This and other similar documents were kept in a wooden chest, locked with 3 keys that were kept by the mayor, the clerk, and a councilman, and located in the chapter house or council room.

 The increase of documentation causes that at the end of the 16th century. and the beginning of the 17th century, there was an independent space with a large wardrobe to keep it.

 From that ark and that closet it goes through different places, increasing the funds over the centuries until it reaches its current location in the Artillery Park, rehabilitating the main part of it that is accessed through the Plaza López Pinto.